decalage2/oletools/oletools/doc/olevba.md

       -h, --help            show this help message and exit -r                    find files recursively in subdirectories.
       -z ZIP_PASSWORD, --zip=ZIP_PASSWORD
-                            if the file is a zip archive, open first file from it, using the provided password (requires Python 2.6+) -f ZIP_FNAME, --zipfname=ZIP_FNAME
+                            if the file is a zip archive, open all files from it, using the provided password (requires Python 2.6+) -f ZIP_FNAME, --zipfname=ZIP_FNAME
                             if the file is a zip archive, file(s) to be opened